Dior Angus: Barrow

 On 15 January 2019, Angus joined National League side Barrow on loan until the end of the 2018–19 season.
-He picked up an ankle injury in March and was subsequently warned by manager Ian Evatt not to rush his recovery in the hope of returning to fitness early and proving himself worthy of a contract in the few remaining games of the season.
+He picked up an ankle injury in March.
+He was subsequently warned by manager Ian Evatt not to rush his recovery, hoping to return to fitness early and proving himself worthy of a contract in the few remaining games of the season.
 Vale manager John Askey confirmed that he would not be offering Angus a new contract on 16 May.
 Four days later, Angus signed a one-year contract at Barrow, with the option for a further 12 months.

 He signed a new contract in January 2020 to keep him at the club until summer 2021, with the option of an extra year.
 Despite undergoing a 14-game drought spell at the start of the 2019–20 season, he went on to form an effective strike partnership with Scott Quigley and the "Bluebirds" were top of the National League when the league was suspended due to the coronavirus pandemic in March 2020.
 Though the season was not resumed, Barrow went on to be promoted to the Football League as National League champions.

+On 12 September 2020, Angus scored for Barrow in a 1–1 draw with Stevenage at Holker Street.
+This was the club's first EFL goal in over 48 years.

 Wrexham

 On 1 February 2021, Angus signed for National League side Wrexham on an 18-month contract after leaving Barrow.
 Injuries to Kwame Thomas and Jordan Ponticelli left Angus as the only fit striker available to manager Dean Keates in early April.
 Having scored six goals by the start of May, Angus said that the "Red Dragons" play-off campaign was "ours to lose".
-However Wrexham missed out on the play-offs after drawing with Dagenham & Redbridge on the final day of the 2020–21 season.
+However, Wrexham missed out on the play-offs after drawing with Dagenham & Redbridge on the final day of the 2020–21 season.
 The club took up an option to extend his contract by an additional 12 months in January 2022, with manager Phil Parkinson stating that "he's had a frustrating time through injury and illness, but with his contract now sorted early in the transfer window, we are now focused completely on getting Dior back up to speed".
-He featured 21 times in the 2021–22 season, though was not in the matchday squad for the play-off semi-final defeat to Grimsby Town at the Racecourse Ground or the 2022 FA Trophy Final defeat to Bromley at Wembley Stadium.
+He featured 21 times in the 2021–22 season, though was not in the matchday squad for the play-off semi-final defeat to Grimsby Town at the Racecourse Ground or the 2022 FA Trophy final defeat to Bromley at Wembley Stadium.
 He was also not named in a matchday squad in the first six games of the 2022–23 campaign.

 Harrogate Town

 On 1 September 2022, Angus returned to the Football League to join Harrogate Town for an undisclosed fee.
+He had to wait until 7 January to make his home debut at Wetherby Road, following a frustrating four-month spell with ankle ligament injuries and illnesses.
+He made nine appearances in the 2022–23 campaign, including only one league start.